Freedom Schools: First year

-At the conclusion of the Freedom School term, activists and students organized a student-led conference on August 8, 1964, the day after the funeral of James Chaney, one of the victims in the murders of Chaney, Goodman, and Schwerner.
-The conference was held in Meridian, Mississippi, at the former Meridian Baptist Seminary.
-The school was described as "the palace of the Freedom School circuit."
+At the conclusion of the Freedom School term, activists and students organized a student-led August 8, 1964, conference on the day after the funeral of James Chaney (one of the victims of the murders of Chaney, Goodman, and Schwerner).
+The conference was held at the former Meridian Baptist Seminary in Meridian, Mississippi, described as "the palace of the Freedom School circuit."
 Each Freedom School sent three representatives to the conference to form a youth platform for the Mississippi Freedom Democratic Party.
-The student delegates discussed issues related to jobs, schools, foreign affairs, and public accommodations and proffered recommendations for the state party.
-By the end of the conference, students prepared a statement that demanded access to public accommodations, building codes for each home, integrated schools, a public works program, and the appointment of qualified blacks to state positions.
+The student delegates discussed issues related to jobs, schools, foreign affairs and public accommodations, making recommendations for the state party.
+By the end of the conference, students prepared a statement demanding access to public accommodations, building codes for each home, integrated schools, a public-works program, and the appointment of qualified Blacks to state positions.

-Freedom School teachers and students remained committed to the Freedom School concept.
-In early August 1964, plans were being made to continue the Freedom Schools during the upcoming school year, and some volunteer teachers had already agreed to stay.
-Students decided, however, during the Freedom School Conference in early August to not continue the schools.
-Yet students implemented the leadership and activism experienced during the summer in their own schools.
-Some students returned to school and demanded better facilities and more courses.
-Students in Philadelphia, Mississippi, returned to school wearing SNCC "One Man, One Vote" buttons—for which they were expelled.
+Freedom School teachers and students remained committed to the schools' concept.
+Plans were made in early August 1964 to continue the Freedom Schools during the upcoming school year, and some volunteer teachers had already agreed to stay.
+Students decided during the early-August Freedom School Conference not to continue the schools, but students implemented the summer's leadership and activism in their own schools.
+Some students returned to school and demanded better facilities and more courses; students in Philadelphia, Mississippi, were expelled for wearing SNCC "One Man, One Vote" buttons.